 - AI-based software to help track the progress of the Students to enable them to make optimal career choices.

-- The holistic progress card will actively involve parents in their children’s education and development.
+- Further, the holistic progress card will actively involve parents in their children’s education and development.

 - 360-degree multidimensional report